Tobago fisherfolk make over 160 claims for oil-spill compensation

 "But yuh hearing the government claiming $244 million in damages.
 Where the rest ah money went?
 And fisherfolk still eh get compensated."

-In September, Tobago contractor Allister Mc Clatchie, owner of the Scarborough-based company, Project 5, who worked with the THA on the oil-spill clean-up, complained about not receiving his payment.
+In September, Tobago contractor Allister Mc Clatchie, owner of the Scarborough-based company Project 5, who worked with the THA on the oil-spill clean-up, complained about not being paid.

 Douglas queried why central government was claiming for $244 million when the oil spill happened in Tobago and affected Tobagonians.